-Figure 1 shows that the simulated body current depends on the source voltage and on the combined spreading/contact resistance of the electrodes according to Ohm's law.
-Based on this relationship, the variability in simulated body current must then be related to a similar variability in the spreading/contact resistance, because the step voltage is, in comparison, uniform.
+Figure 1 shows that the simulated body current depends on the source voltage and on the combined spreading/contact resistance of the electrodes that simulate the human feet.
+These quantities are related to the step voltage by Ohms law.
+Furthermore, the step voltage varies so much less than the simulated body current that it can be assumed to be constant.
+It follows, then, that the variability in simulated body current must be inversely related to a similar variability in the spreading/contact resistance.
 Empirical observations about simulated body current bottoming out in winter confirm this inverse relationship, since the ground is cold and most likely frozen in winter, causing the spreading resistance to peak.

 The spreading and contact resistances of the two feet in series, Figure 1, cannot be separated in this type of testing, and are calculated as a unit from step voltage and simulated body current measurements.
-One kilohm is subtracted from the ratio V/I to adjust for the body resistance that was inserted for the simulated body current measurement.
-The spreading/contact resistances thus calculated are for both testing electrodes in series; the results are shown in Table 3, together with the expected 95% confidence intervals (high and low).
+One $k\Omega$ is subtracted from the ratio V/I to adjust for the body resistance that was inserted for the simulated body current measurement.
+The spreading/contact resistances thus calculated are for both testing electrodes in series; the results are shown in Table III, together with the expected 95% confidence intervals (high and low).
 The log-transform was used to normalize the data.
-The spreading/contact resistance of a single testing electrode can be derived by taking the data in Table 3 and dividing by two.
+The spreading/contact resistance of a single testing electrode can be derived by taking the data in Table III, and dividing by two.

 The extreme variability in spreading/contact resistance is a reflection of the great variability in simulated body current measurements.
-Figure 8 compares the timeaveraged spreading/contact resistance for the various electrode designs over the 12 sites.
+Figure 8 compares the time-averaged spreading/contact resistance for the various electrode designs over the 12 sites.
 The fixed electrodes provide the lowest spreading/contact resistances, and electrodes installed temporarily yield consistently higher spreading/contact resistances.
 The use of temporary electrodes seems to include an additional quantity that we shall refer to here as the "installation contact resistance."
-It is as if the contact resistance itself consisted of two parts: (1) a nominal contact resistance under ideal conditions that reflects the discontinuities in the interface layer due to the graininess of the soil and reflects soil compaction and settlement around electrodes, and (2) an additional installation contact resistance due to extraneous factors.
-No other difference in testing can explain the systematic differences between the rod electrodes installed permanently and the rod electrodes installed temporarily.
+It is as if the contact resistance itself consisted of two parts: (1) a nominal contact resistance under ideal conditions that reflects the discontinuities in the interface layer due to the graininess of the soil, and (2) an additional installation contact resistance due to extraneous factors.
+There is no other difference in testing that can explain the systematic differences between the rod electrodes installed permanently and the rod electrodes installed temporarily.
 In the case of the pads there is possibly another factor, discussed below.

 An estimate of the installation contact resistance is obtained by subtracting the calculated spreading/contact resistance of the fixed electrodes from the calculated spreading/contact resistance of the temporarily installed rods and pads.
-These differences are listed in Table 3 and are shown in Figure 9.
+These differences are listed in Table III and are shown in Figure 9.
 The installation contact resistance appears to be of the same order of magnitude as the spreading/contact resistance itself, but often higher.
-The instal lation contact resistance is greatest for gravel sites and
+The installation contact resistance is greatest for gravel sites, and least for bog sites (an expected result), and it is greater for pad electrodes than for rod electrodes.